ladybug-tools/dragonfly-grasshopper/README.md

 ## Dependencies

-The honeybee-grasshopper plugin has the following dependencies (other than Rhino/Grasshopper):
+The dragonfly-grasshopper plugin has the following dependencies (other than Rhino/Grasshopper):

 * [ladybug-core](https://github.com/ladybug-tools/ladybug)
 * [ladybug-geometry](https://github.com/ladybug-tools/ladybug-geometry)